skytap/well-architected-framework/resiliency/solutions/GoSave/ibmimigrationwithgosave.md

 4. Boot and configure root and secondary users in CentOS

-5. Mount NFS directory from IBM i server in Skytap on Linux machine:
+5. Mount NFS directory from IBM i server in {{site.Brand}} on Linux machine:

 Example:
 ```bash